tbk81/100-DAYS-OF-CODE-PY/README.md

 38 - HTTPS post and PUT requests.
 JSON

-39 - API calls and using them with classes and functions
+39 and 40 - API calls and using them with classes and functions